DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6 – More on Functions.md

 Use the collection of `InterpreterDataType` to get parameters and to output to variable parameters.

-Make sure that you check the data types of the InterpreterDataTypes.
+Make sure that you check the data types of the `InterpreterDataTypes`.

 Throw exceptions if the functions are called incorrectly.